Derrick-Guo/Learning/Data structure and Algorithm.md

-# Basics for code interviewing
+# Basics of Data structure and Algorithm

 ### Tricks:
 If you encounter an algorithm that you haven’t met before in an interview, making a results table will help.